ColleagueRiley/Clipboard-Copy-Paste/README.md

 const Atom XSEL_DATA = XInternAtom(display, "XSEL_DATA", 0);
 ```

-Now, to get the clipboard data you have to request that the clipboard section be converted to UTF8 via [`XConvertSelection`](https://tronche.com/gui/x/xlib/window-information/XConvertSelection.html).
+Now, to get the clipboard data you have to request that the clipboard section be converted to UTF8 using [`XConvertSelection`](https://tronche.com/gui/x/xlib/window-information/XConvertSelection.html).

-Then use [`XSync`](https://www.x.org/releases/X11R7.5/doc/man/man3/XSync.3.html) to send the request to the server.
+ use [`XSync`](https://www.x.org/releases/X11R7.5/doc/man/man3/XSync.3.html) to send the request to the server.

 ```c
 XConvertSelection(display, CLIPBOARD, UTF8_STRING, XSEL_DATA, window, CurrentTime);
 XSync(display, 0);
 ```

 The selection will be converted and sent back to the client as a [`XSelectionNotify`](https://www.x.org/releases/X11R7.5/doc/man/man3/XSelectionEvent.3.html) event.
-You can get the next event, which should be the `SelectionNotify` event via [`XNextEvent`](https://tronche.com/gui/x/xlib/event-handling/manipulating-event-queue/XNextEvent.html).
+You can get the next event, which should be the `SelectionNotify` event with [`XNextEvent`](https://tronche.com/gui/x/xlib/event-handling/manipulating-event-queue/XNextEvent.html).

 ```c
 XEvent event;
 XNextEvent(display, &event);
 ```

-Then make sure the event is a `SelectionNotify` event.
-Then use `.selection` to ensure the type is a `CLIPBOARD`.
+ make sure the event is a `SelectionNotify` event.  use `.selection` to ensure the type is a `CLIPBOARD`.
 Finally, make sure `.property` is not 0 and can be retrieved.

 ```c
 if (event.type == SelectionNotify && event.xselection.selection == CLIPBOARD && event.xselection.property != 0) {
 ```

-Now you can get the converted data via [`XGetWindowProperty`](https://www.x.org/releases/X11R7.5/doc/man/man3/XChangeProperty.3.html) using the selection property.
+You can get the converted data via [`XGetWindowProperty`](https://www.x.org/releases/X11R7.5/doc/man/man3/XChangeProperty.3.html) using the selection property.

 ```c
     int format;